Why Is My Ceiling Leaking Brown Water

 Once you have located the source of the leak, you should contact a professional contractor or plumber to repair any necessary plumbing issues.
 If you are dealing with an old roof, consider having it replaced by a reputable roofing company.
 If your ceiling tiles are damaged, they should be replaced as soon as possible to prevent further damage from occurring.

-See also Is Drinking Distilled Water Safe
+See also What's The Difference With Distilled Water

 In addition, if your ceiling has visible water stains or mold growth, these areas should be cleaned and treated with a mildew-resistant solution as soon as possible.
 This will help contain any potential health hazards and prevent further damage from occurring over time.